Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

-Both your job description and your experience decide how you start a resume.
-It determines which resume keywords will be important and whether you should write an objective section or a summary section.
+Both your job description and your experience decide how to start a resume.
+It determines which resume starter keywords will be important and whether you should write an objective section or a summary section.

 In fact the job description gives you a fair idea of what your recruiter is looking for.
 It describes how your experiences count and whether your education section will make a difference or it won't.

-The instructions provided in the job description are always necessary to write your resume and cover letter.
+The instructions provided in the job description are always necessary to start writing your resume and cover letter.

 Before customizing your resume for each application, we recommend compiling a Master CV that includes, quite literally, everything.